MiHarsh/webevaluator/README.md

-# Webex - An Automated Website Tester
+# Webulator - An Automated Website Tester
 put badges here

 ## Introduction

-This is an advanced web crawling tool that will not only discover the active URLs within the website but also provide information about SSL certificate compliance, Cookie checker, ADA compliance, Security-related checks, SEO and the complete analysis of the website.
+This is an advanced web crawling tool that will not only discover the active URLs within the website but also provide information about SSL certificate compliance, Cookie checker, ADA compliance.
 ## Implementation Details

 #### Crawler

-A super-fast crawler will be created in golang using the [colly framework](https://github.com/gocolly/colly) (Apache-2.0 License).
-The crawler would be configured with all the advanced features like:
+A super-fast crawler is created in golang using the [colly framework](https://github.com/gocolly/colly) (Apache-2.0 License).
+The crawler is configured with all the advanced features like:
 * Superfast (more than 1000 requests/second on a single core)
 * Request delays and maximum concurrency per domain to prevent reaching rate limit of domain
 * Async or Parallel scraping support